Sendle parcel sizes and weights

 Mailing tubes, or any parcel that is cylinder-shaped, are charged on the same basis as all Sendle parcels—that is, we need to consider both the weight (in pounds) and the volume (in cubic inches).

-Here’s an example: A tube that is 40 inches long and a radius of 5 inches would come to approximately 3,142 cubic inches, a volume far larger than our standard sizes allow.
+Here’s an example: A tube that is 40 inches long and a radius of 5 inches would come to approximately 3,142 cubic inches.

 Parcel restrictions

-• All standard-sized parcels sent with Sendle need to be under 1728 cubic inches, under 20 lb, with a combined length and circumference of 108” or less, and sides cannot exceed 22" in order to be fit for Sendle.
+- All standard-sized parcels sent with Sendle need to be under 11,629 cubic inches, under 70 lb, with a combined length and circumference of 108” or less in order to be fit for Sendle.